ConveneCollaborate and convene around big data and agricultural development

 Navigating the GDPR

 The Platform launched an online training website providing a space for learning and sharing knowledge.
-In Response to the General Data Protection Regulation (GDPR), the Platform launched an online course to help international agriculture for development researchers understand the implications the new regulation for their work.
+In response to the General Data Protection Regulation (GDPR), the Platform has provided an online course to help international agriculture for development researchers understand the implications the new regulation for their work.

 Access GDPR online course